 - Register to receive alerts on public sector opportunities.

 Check that you meet potential customers' requirements

 - Large customers may only buy from large suppliers.
 Subcontracting to one of their existing suppliers may be a more realistic opportunity.

 - You may need to formalise the way you manage your business.
-For example, by having a structured quality management system and written policies for issues like equal opportunities.
+For example, by having a structured quality management system and written policies on issues such as diversity and inclusion.